Zedekiah's Cave

 The entrance to Zedekiah’s Cave

-Note: in the photo above, you can see steps to the right.
+Note: In the photo above, you can see the steps to the right.
 They lead to restrooms.
-And the steps in front of you head further into the Cave.
+And the steps in front of you lead further into the Cave.

 Ark of the Covenant